duyapat-christony/duyapat-christony/README.md

 </p>

   Hello 👋😊!
 I'm **[Christony Duyapat](https://duyapat-christony.github.io)**, your delightfully boring but **occasionally** entertaining math teacher 👨‍🏫 and wannabe data detective 📊.
-When you see me glued to my laptop or phone with my study mode on, I am just watching random reels or memes and pretending they’re very educational.

 I started diving into data analytics to add a little spice to my otherwise boring life.
 I’m starting to realize it might be a bit too spicy and demanding for my pretty small brain capacity! 🤯

 <br>

 > [!NOTE]
+> When you see me glued to my laptop or phone with my study mode on, I am just watching random reels or memes and pretending they’re very educational.<br><br>
 > Fun fact: I once tried to count how many times I blink in a day.
 Turns out, I am terrible at counting but I guess I’m pretty good at blinking!

 > [!TIP]